-- Aid station timing updates and runner Spot tracking (also embedded below); and
+- Aid station timing updates and runner GPS tracking (also embedded below); and

-- Our new long-form feature Hardrocking: Sharing the Lode about the mining history along the Hardrock course;
+- Our feature story Hardrocking: Sharing the Lode about the mining history along the Hardrock course;

 - Our How to Run Hardrock article;

-- Long-form Hardrock profile Between a Hardrock and a Place by Leon Lutz;
+- A long-form Hardrock profile, Between a Hardrock and a Place, by Leon Lutz;

 - Evan Honeyfield’s Voices of Hardrock video series;